delehef/asgart/README.md

-`asgart` (A Segmental duplications Gathering and Refinement Tool) is a multiplatform (GNU/Linux, macOS, Windows) tool designed to search for large duplications amongst one or two DNA strands.
+`asgart` (A Segmental duplications Gathering and Refinement Tool) is a multiplatform (GNU/Linux, macOS, Windows) tool designed to search for large similar zones amongst one or more DNA strands.

 ## Licensing